philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 A quick example: imagine that airlines made a practice of trying to identify passengers that are flying for business purposes.
 So maybe they segment their customer list, and look for those flying business class and/or those whose ticket seems to have been purchased by a business, and identify those folks as likely business travelers.
 (This doesn't sound like a farfetched a use of "data exhaust", does it?)

 Accenture wants to reach business travelers.
 They have a choice. a) They can buy display ad space to have their brand marketing ads hung on the walls of airports.
 These posters and murals will certainly be seen by some business travelers and a lot of non-business travelers.
 Or, b) they can rent a list of business travelers from the airlines and directly contact those people, likely reaching a much higher percentage of business travelers.
-This is brand vs. direct response marketing. [^2]
+This is brand vs. direct response marketing. [^Although I'd argue the posters I've seen on airport walls aren't much of a gift and so aren't very good brand marketing.]

 This is an interesting example because not every person who walks through an airport could possibly be an Accenture client.
 So by going with the posters rather than the rented list, Accenture is trading focus for reach.
 With many brands (shoe brands, for example), this trade makes sense.
 Every human is a potential shoe brand customer, so every human having positive feelings about Nike's products makes some kind of sense for Nike.